-PRINCIPLE 13 ENGAGEMENT WITH STAKEHOLDERS
+ENGAGEMENT WITH STAKEHOLDERS

-The Company adopts an inclusive approach by engaging with its key stakeholders, including customers, investors, employees and regulators to ensure that the best interests of the Company are served.
-The Company's senior executives are involved in ongoing engagements with these stakeholders through various channels.
+The Board adopts an inclusive approach in the management and engagement of its key stakeholders, including customers, investors, employees and regulators to ensure that the best interests of the company are served.
+The Company has processes in place to identify and engage with its key stakeholder groups which will help to build the relationships and trust necessary for corporate sustainability.

+The Company's senior executives are involved in ongoing engagements with stakeholders through various channels.
 The Company maintains a current corporate website at www.sif.com.sg to communicate and engage with stakeholders.

-Please refer to the section on "Stakeholder Engagement" in page 35 of the Sustainability Report for more information on the Company's strategy and key areas of focus in engagement with its stakeholders.
+Please refer to the section on "Stakeholder Engagement" in pages 40 to 41 of the Sustainability Report for more information on the Company's strategy and key areas of focus in engagement with its stakeholders.

+ADDITIONAL INFORMATION

-ADDITIONAL INFORMATION RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS